Bachelor of Zoology and Animal Science

 Overview

-No longer found solely amongst the big tech giants, skilled professionals capable of understanding, analysing and interpreting data to provide meaningful insights that inform business decisions are highly sought after across every industry.
+No longer found solely amongst the big tech giants, skilled professionals who can understand, analyse and interpret data are in high demand across every industry.
+These professionals provide meaningful insights that inform business decisions, making them sought after in today’s workforce.
 This minor sequence provides you with a solid introduction to data and information management, data science concepts, statistics and data analysis.
 You will also gain insight into the use of geographic information systems and their application in the field of environmental science.

 Units